aazuspan/wxee/docs/_build/html/_sources/wxee.rst.txt

 Creating a Climatology
 ~~~~~~~~~~~~~~~~~~~~~~

-Climatologies are created from a :code:`TimeSeries` using the :code:`climatology_mean` method.
+Climatologies are created from a :code:`TimeSeries` using the :code:`climatology_mean` and :code:`climatology_std` methods.

 .. warning::

-   The :code:`ClimatologyMean` class should never be instantiated directly.
+   The :code:`Climatology` class should never be instantiated directly.

 .. code-block:: python